 Block-Level Backup and Retention Policy

-Block-level backup feature allows you to upload only the parts of files that have changed since the last backup, instead of uploading whole files.
+A block-level backup feature allows you to upload only the parts of files that have changed since the last backup, instead of uploading whole files.

 Further reading Block-Level Backup Explained